apmlabs/ace-box/terraform/aws/Readme.md

 -------- | -------
 `terraform destroy` | deletes any resources created by Terraform |
 `terraform plan -destroy` | view a speculative destroy plan, to see what the effect of destroying would be |
-`terraform output` | Sows Terraform outputs such as the command to connect to the host and the dashboard URL. |
+`terraform output` | Shows Terraform outputs such as the command to connect to the host and the dashboard URL. |
+`terraform output -json` | Shows Terraform outputs in clear text json.
+This command might be useful to show the dashboard password. |